survos/survos/packages/seo-bundle/README.md

 This bundle takes the information from https://www.strangebuzz.com/en/blog/adding-a-custom-data-collector-in-the-symfony-debug-bar and wraps it in an installable bundle.

-It alerts developers to pages where the length of the title or description outside of a defined range.
+It alerts developers to pages where the length of the title or description outside a defined range.

 ```bash
 composer req survos/seo-bundle --dev